-Accommodations for Continuing Education (CE) Online Participants
+Accommodations for CE Online Participants

 FINRA has made every effort to make the CE Online Program as user friendly as possible for all participants, regardless of physical, sensory or cognitive ability.